Motorhome and Away

 BELGIUM

 has campsites and aires near large cities and many towns.
-We have only stayed at aires.
+We have only stayed at aires and a couple of campsites in the south in 2013.

 SWITZERLAND is expensive for touring with high site fees and fuel costs.
 We found the campsites in the main tourist areas to be mostly large and crowded with very small pitches.